Hair Salon Loyalty Programme: Rebook 70% of Clients

 Top-performing hair salons retain twice as many first-time clients.
 That’s not luck - it’s systems.

-A loyalty program that works for a coffee shop will fail in a hair salon.
+A loyalty programme that works for a coffee shop will fail in a hair salon or beauty salon.
 Here’s why:

 The Long Gap Problem

 Coffee shops see customers weekly.
-A “buy 8, get 1 free” program rewards clients in 2 months.
-That same program in a hair salon?
+A “buy 8, get 1 free” programme rewards clients in 2 months.
+That same programme in a hair salon?
 Nearly 2 years before the first reward.

-By then, most clients have forgotten the program exists.
+By then, most clients have forgotten the programme exists.

 The Stylist Relationship Factor

-Hair clients often feel loyal to their stylist, not the salon.
+Hair clients often feel loyal to their hairdresser, not the salon.
 This creates risk: when stylists leave, clients follow.

-Your loyalty program needs to build salon loyalty while respecting the stylist relationship.
+Your loyalty programme needs to build salon loyalty while respecting the stylist relationship.

 The High Service Value

 A free coffee costs you $0.50.
-A free haircut costs you $30-50 in labor time.
+A free haircut costs you $30-50 in labour time.
 Hair salon rewards need higher perceived value with lower actual cost.

-Color clients visit more frequently (every 4-6 weeks for touchups) and spend significantly more per visit.
-Your program should recognize and reward this higher-value segment differently.
+Colour clients visit more frequently (every 4-6 weeks for touchups) and spend significantly more per visit.
+Your programme should recognise and reward this higher-value segment differently.

-Based on industry data showing 4.88 average visits per year, here’s a reward structure that keeps clients engaged:
+Based on industry data showing 4.88 average visits per year, here’s a rewards structure that keeps clients engaged:

 Recommended Structure